flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-26-qq/index.md

       with her politics and I thought she was white.
 I did not know she was a black woman… Of course I am not a racist, I’m an idiot.”

       Roseanne Barr, in her first interview after ABC cancelled the 'Roseanne' reboot due to her racist tweet about Jarrett.

       [HEAR INTERVIEW
       HERE](https://soundcloud.com/user-642636263/episode-1-roseanne-barr)
-    citation: HEAR INTERVIEW HERE
     _key: card-1-5e7c39d0-144c-4dec-8b57-5e51f0487297
   - order: 1
-    body: "> ‘I’m really grateful to Joe a\x13 a little bit of a sore rib for a couple of weeks is no big deal.”  \n  \n  \n  \nSenator Claire McCaskill (D-MO) joked she was avoiding hugs after fellow Senator Joe Manchin (D-WV) broke a rib while saving her with the Heimlich maneuver while she was choking.
+    body: "> \"I’m really grateful to Joe a\x13 a little bit of a sore rib for a couple of weeks is no big deal.”  \n  \nSenator Claire McCaskill (D-MO) joked she was avoiding hugs after fellow Senator Joe Manchin (D-WV) broke a rib while saving her with the Heimlich maneuver while she was choking.
 Manchin & McCaskill are seen as 2 of the most vulnerable Sen Dems up for reelection this year, after Pres.
 Trump won both states by a landslide."
     _key: card-2-6fa79ade-aabf-42bd-aaee-407cca135864
   - order: 2
     body: >-